sidchaini/sidchaini/README.md

 In my free time, I watch and play football, code for fun (automate the boring stuff!) and play role-playing video games!

-Check my webpage to know more about me: https://siddharthchaini.github.io/
+Check my webpage to know more about me: [siddharthchaini.github.io](https://siddharthchaini.github.io/ "Siddharth's Webpage").

+See you there!